 Actuarial gains and losses are recognised in full in the Statement of comprehensive income in the period in which they occur.
-Any tax impact relating to the defined benefit pension scheme is recognised in the Income statement.

-The defined benefit pension surplus or liability in the Statement of financial position comprises the total for each plan of the present value of the defined benefit obligation (using a discount rate based on high quality corporate bonds that have been rated at AA or equivalent status), less any past service cost not yet recognised and less the fair-value of plan assets out of which the obligations are to be settled directly.
+The defined benefit pension liability in the Statement of financial position comprises the total for each plan of the present value of the defined benefit obligation (using a discount rate based on high quality corporate bonds that have been rated at AA or equivalent status), less any past service cost not yet recognised and less the fair-value of plan assets out of which the obligations are to be settled directly.
 Fair value is based on market price information and in the case of quoted securities is the published bid price.
-Under FRS102, the Company is permitted to recognise a defined benefit pension surplus if the rules of the scheme entitle the Company to recover the surplus either through reduced contributions in the future or through refunds from the plan.
-The value of a net defined benefit pension surplus is limited to the amount that may be recovered either through reduced contributions or agreed refunds from the scheme.